raspberrypilearning/c3-wolfram-magic-8-ball/en/step_4.md

-## Designing the User Interface
+## Design the user interface

-Let's create a user interface, so that the results are presented cleanly, clearly, and interestingly.
+Now, create a user interface, so that the display is clean, clear, and interesting.

 --- task ---
 Drag the image below into your notebook and assign the image to variable name `eightButton`.